 There are variations, certainly, in skill rankings among roles and use cases, and there are a few 3.9’s I didn’t include here.
 But even just this set of 11 demonstrates the broad challenges of being a community professional.
 Not surprisingly, almost all of the 11 also rank highest as the skills in which community professionals most want training.

 This data is a good start and provides a great base for the research.
-But we still want as many people as possible to complete the survey – which can allows us to really get into industries, use cases and more in unprecedented ways.
+But we still want as many people as possible to complete the survey – which can allow us to really get into industries, use cases and more in unprecedented ways.
 Are media or nonprofit communities different from business and retail?
 Do they emphasize different skills?
 What’s the pay gap?

 We can’t answer these questions without you.
 We won’t share your personal data with anyone, and if you’ve got particular concerns, we can work with you.
 (See the survey and this blog post for more on our data pledge.)